sauldeleon/monorepo-starter/README.md

 ### `yarn build:dep:webapp`

+Same as `yarn build:webapp` but it moves the files to the root directory.

+### `yarn test:webapp`

+Launches the test runner for the Main web application.<br>
+See the section about [running tests](#running-tests) for more information.

+### `yarn start:webapp-redux`

+Runs the Redux web application in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

+### `yarn build:webapp-redux`

-Generates the build folder of the compiled files for Main web application <br>
+Generates the build folder of the compiled files for Redux web application <br>
 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `yarn build:dep:webapp-redux`

+Same as `yarn build:webapp-redux` but it moves the files to the root directory.

-### `yarn test:webapp`
+### `yarn test:webapp-redux`

-Launches the test runner for the Main web application.<br>
+Launches the test runner for the Redux web application.<br>
 See the section about [running tests](#running-tests) for more information.

 ### `yarn start:common`